How to know when your pet is considered senior?

 - changes in mobility – can be a symptom of arthritis

-- new lumps or bumps on the body
+- any lumps or bumps on the body

 - dental problems – symptoms can include smelly breath, painful chewing, drooling, or appetite changes

 Dr Roslyn recommends asking your Greencross Vet about the dietary requirements of your senior cat or dog.
-As our pets age, their nutrition needs change.
-Their diet should be tailored to their breed, type, activity level, and existing conditions.
+As our pets age, their nutritional needs change.
+Their diet should be tailored to their breed, species, activity level, and any existing health conditions.

 ‘As your pet ages, they may choose to be indoors more and might not have as much energy compared to when they were young,’ says Dr Roslyn.
 ‘We want to make sure they maintain a lean, healthy body weight as they transition into their older years.’

 Dr Roslyn recommends talking to your local Greencross Vets about any changes as your pet ages.
-Remember to book them in for regular health checks.
+Remember to book them in for twice yearly health checks.
 Your pet will have their best years ahead if you keep their changing needs in mind as they grow older (and wiser).